 CBD and Sleep

-CBD acts in a completely different way from sedatives like alcohol and benzodiazepines.
-Like many other ingredients of the cannabis plant, it interacts with the endocannabinoid system (ECS), a network of neurotransmitters and receptors found throughout the body.
+Like many other ingredients of the cannabis plant, CBD interacts with the endocannabinoid system (ECS), a network of neurotransmitters and receptors found throughout the body.

 THC vs. CBD